Sail Buddy

 Location | ??RMC | Recommended Minimum Navigation Information (if location source is set to “NMEA Data”) |

-Wind | ??MWV | Speed and direction |
+Wind | ??MWV | Wind speed and angle |

-Wind | ??MWD | Speed and direction (relative to true and magnetic north) |
+Wind | ??MWD | Wind direction and speed (relative to true and magnetic north) |

-Wind | PSTW | Speed and direction (relative to current heading).
+Wind | PSTW | Wind direction and speed (relative to current heading).
 See SailTimer wind instrument |

 Wind | WIBAT | Battery level (for SailTimer wind vane) |